 There is a separate calculation for the medical expense tax credit for other eligible dependents.

 Medical expenses can be claimed if they were paid within any 12 month period ending in the current tax year, and not claimed in the prior tax year.
 The federal and provincial medical expenses claimed must be claimed for the same time period.
 When medical expenses are being claimed for a deceased person (either dependent or other eligible dependent), they may be claimed if they were paid within any 24 month period including the date of the person's death (and not claimed in a prior year).
 In order to claim all medical expenses for 24 months in the year of death, the tax return for the prior year could be revised so that no medical expenses are claimed, leaving them available for the year of death.
 To do this, a T1Adj must be filed.
 See the article on changing your tax return.

 Generally, all eligible medical expenses can be claimed, even if they were incurred outside of Canada.
 When medical expenses are reimbursed by an insurance plan, only the portion not reimbursed can be claimed.

 Medical expenses for the taxpayer, the taxpayer's spouse or common-law partner, and dependent children under 18 are claimed on line 330 of the federal tax return.
-Only expenses in excess of the lesser of $2,237 for 2016 ($2,208 for 2015) or 3% of net income can be claimed for the federal tax credit.
+Only expenses in excess of the lesser of $2,302 for 2018 ($2,268 for 2017) or 3% of net income can be claimed for the federal tax credit.
 The lowest tax rate is applied to the medical expenses to determine the amount of the tax credit.
 Due to the way the credit is calculated, a couple will normally get a higher credit by combining the medical expenses of both spouses on one tax return - the one with the lowest net income, unless the income is so low that there would be no tax to offset the credit.